ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 <summary><strong>Return similarity percentage and explanations of your results for:</strong></summary>
 <br>

-* Canvas + WebGL Data
+* Canvas + WebGL Data      Canvas 0.25% and WebGL Data 0.83%
-* Screen width, Screen height
+* Screen width, Screen height     width 5.08%   height 5.49% I think its because i have 2k resolution monitor so its sharper than most
-* Screen available width, Screen available height, Can you explain your result?
+* Screen available width, Screen available height, Can you explain your result?   height 1.38%  width 4.93%  again because i have 27" monitor its probably bigger than most of the devices that this site is being ran.

 </details>